mobratil/sockets-for-cordova/README.md

 sockets-for-cordova
 ===================
+This is fork of popular Cordova plugin for TCP socket communication.
+This fork is maintained by the original author.

 This Cordova plugin provides JavaScript API, that allows you to communicate with server through TCP protocol.

 Currently we support these platforms: iOS, Android, WP8.